alex-piccione/learning.Docker/examples/nginx api devops/README.md

 ## TODO

 - [x] Able to run the API service locally
-  - [x] README contains the command(s) to start the service
+  - [x] README contains the command(s) to start the service locally
 - [x] API Service should expose /api/info endpoint that return the version
-- [x] Bash command to copy secrets/configuration/scropts file to host server
+- [x] Bash command to copy secrets/configuration/scripts file to host server
 - [x] GitHub action to create images and publish on some Docker image repository
-  - [x] "deploy api-service test image.yml"
+  - [x] "deploy api-service image.yml"
   - [x] API service image
   - [x] Nginx image
 - [x] Setup instructions to prepare server